 - Click the Show Me standard filter and select My accounts.
 Click Apply.

 - Click the Date Field standard filter and select Created Date.
 For Range, select All Time.
 Click Apply.

 - In the filters pane, click Add

 - Choose a field from the first drop-down list.
 For this example, let’s choose Type.

 - Set the filter operator to equals.

-- Under Value(s), select Customer - Direct for Value, and click Apply.
+- Under Value(s), select Customer - Direct, and click Apply.

 - Click Save.

 - Save your report as Direct Customer Accounts and accept the auto-generated unique name.